List of current champions in Lucha Libre AAA Worldwide

 Lucha Libre AAA Worldwide (AAA) is a professional wrestling promotion based in Mexico City.
 Title reigns are either determined by professional wrestling matches or are awarded to a wrestler, as a result of the culmination of various scripted storylines.

 Overview

-Currently in AAA, there are ten total active championships - four men's singles championships, a traditional men's tag team championship, a mixed tag team championship, a men's trios championship, a championship for female wrestlers, a championship for midget wretlers, and a specialty singles championship that can be held by both male and female wrestlers.
+Currently in AAA, there are seven total active championships - three men's singles championships, a traditional men's tag team championship, a mixed tag team championship, a men's trios championship, and a championship for female wrestlers.